-In this section we prove the global in time existence of smooth solutions for the approximating system \eqref{eq:aqns}.
-In the two-dimensional case the following theorem holds: \begin{theorem} Let $\nu, \kappa>0$ such that $\kappa<\nu$ and $\g>1$.
-Then for $\e<\e_{f}=\e_{f}(\nu, \kappa,\nu, \gamma)$ there exists a global smooth solution of \eqref{eq:aqns}-\eqref{eq:aid}. \end{theorem} Concerning the three dimensional case, we have the following result \begin{theorem} Let $\nu, \kappa>0$ such that $\kappa^2<\nu^2<(9/8)\kappa^2$ and $\g\in(1,3)$.
-Then, for $\e<\e_{f}=\e_{f}(\nu, \kappa,\nu, \gamma)$ there exists a global smooth solution of \eqref{eq:aqns}-\eqref{eq:aid}. \end{theorem} In order to prove Theorems \ref{teo:main3} and \ref{teo:main4} the main estimate to show is that the density is bounded from above and below, namely \eqref{eq:novac}.
-Indeed, the higher order a priori estimate can be done with minor change as in \cite{LX}, Lemma 2.5.
-Then, Theorem \ref{teo:main3} and Theorem \ref{teo:main4} follow by a standard continuity argument on local smooth solutions of \eqref{eq:aqns}-\eqref{eq:aid} with $\re^0>0$.
-To prove \eqref{eq:novac} we exploit the fact that the first equation in \eqref{eq:awqns} is uniformly parabolic since $\he'(\re)\geq 1$.
-Then, to apply the parabolic regularity estimates we need that $\re\we, \we/\re\in L^{\infty}_t(L^{p}_x)$ with $p>d$.
-On the other hand we already know by the energy estimate that $\re$ and $1/\re$ are $L^{\infty}_t(L^{q}_x)$ for some very large $q$ depending on $\e$.
-Then, it suffices to infer that $\re|\we|^{d+\delta}$ is in $L^{\infty}_{t}(L^{1}_{x})$.
-This is proved in the next Lemma and it is exactly here that we need the restriction on $\kappa$ and $\nu$ in three dimensions.
-This is due to the fact that in the second equation of \eqref{eq:awqns} there is the symmetric part of the gradient of $\we$. \begin{lemma} Let $(\re,\ue)$ be a smooth solution of \ref{eq:aqns}.
-Then, $(\re, \we)$ satisfies the following estimates:\\ In the two dimensional case, for any $\g>1$ and $\nu,\kappa>0$ there exists a small $\bar{\delta}=\bar{\delta}(\g, \nu, \kappa)$ and a constant $C$, possibly depending on $\e$, such that for any $\delta<\bar{\delta}$
+It is important to note that the right hand side of \eqref{eq:par} is uniformly parabolic since, by \eqref{eq:hrho} we have $h'_\eps(\rho_\eps), \frac{h_\eps(\rho_\eps)}{\rho_\eps}\geq1$.
+Moreover, the terms $F_1$ and $F_2$ in the right-hand side are a semilinear perturbation of the left hand of term with lower order.
+Hence, a standard fixed point argument gives the existence of a time $T^*=T^*(\e, \rho^{0}_{\e}, w^0_{\e})$ such that, for any $T<T^{*}$ there exists a strong solution $(\rho_\eps, w_\eps)\in C([0, T);W^{2, p}(\mathbb T^3))$ to \eqref{eq:par} with $p>d$ such that and $c_\eps\leq\rho_\eps(t, x)\leq C_\eps$ for some constants $c_\eps, C_\eps>0$, which depend on $T^*$.
+The proof of the Theorems \ref{teo:main3} and \ref{teo:main4} then follows by a continuity argument, provided we prove that some a priori estimates hold uniformly with respect to the local existence time $T^*$.
+More precisely, we need to show \eqref{eq:novac}, namely that the density is uniformly bounded from above and below.
+We are going to prove \eqref{eq:novac} by exploiting the uniform parabolicity of the first equation in \eqref{eq:par} hence, in order to apply the classical regularity estimates, we will also need that $\re\we, \we/\re\in L^{\infty}_t(L^{p}_x)$ with $p>d$.
+From the energy estimates we already know that both $\re$ and $1/\re$ are $L^{\infty}_t(L^{q}_x)$ for some very large $q$ depending on $\e$.
+Consequently it suffices to infer that $\re|\we|^{d+\delta}$ is in $L^{\infty}_{t}(L^{1}_{x})$; this is proved in the Lemma \ref{prop:ldl4} and it is exactly where we need the restriction on $\kappa$ and $\nu$ in three dimensions.
+This is due to the fact that in the second equation of \eqref{eq:awqns} there is the symmetric part of the gradient of $\we$.